-Some mortgage lenders require a substantial down payment ranging from 20 percent to 50 percent of the purchase price and charge higher interest rates.
+Mortgage lenders typically require a substantial down payment ranging from 20 percent to 50 percent of the purchase price and charge higher interest rates.
 Some mortgage loans also have significantly shorter repayment terms than a 15- or 30-year mortgage, or other requirements, such as a limit on the amount of land area.
 Community banks and credit unions are more likely to offer mortgage loans than large national banks.
 The best thing to do is to find a lender with a presence near the land you want to buy.

 Whether you're buying one acre to build a house, 35 acres of woodland or 1,000 acres to farm, Colonial Farm Credit is your first choice for land loans.
 We have been providing financing and experience in buying land for more than 100 years.
 You may have timber and forest land on your property.
 We recognize the specific needs of forest forest properties and have professionals who specialize in the forest products industry.
 LendingTree does not include all lenders, savings products or lending options available on the market.
 Since mortgage loans are different from traditional mortgages, it may be more difficult to access them, but you're not short of options.